NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 <td>![Open OpenStudio Model Icon](img/plugin_reference_guide/OSOpen-24_0.png)</td>
 <td>
 #### Open OpenStudio Model
 Use this feature to close your current OpenStudio model and open an OpenStudio file (.osm).
-It does not close your current SketchUp file, but loads a different OpenStudio model into it.
-OpenStudio 0.6.0 introduced an updated OSM format.
-It will not open OSM files created with OpenStudio 0.4.4 or earlier, and may not open some files created with OpenStudio 0.5.0.</td>
+It does not close your current SketchUp file, but loads a different OpenStudio model into it.</td>
 </tr>
 <tr>
 <td>![Save OpenStudio Model Icon](img/plugin_reference_guide/OSSave-24_0.png)</td>